 Should be famous

-Two lesser known locations and one incredible cherry blossom festival that should – in my humble opinion – be better known:
+Three places (two locations + one cherry blossom festival) that should – in my humble opinion – be better known:

 Minoyama Park, Chichibu